 3. Production: Creation of Framework (Nov 2020-21).

-We are seeking to involve as many different stakeholders and users as possible in the production of the Framework and are looking to consult with active researchers, heritage professionals and local interest groups to gather views and opinions during the Review phase (August 2019-20) of the project.
+We are seeking to involve as many different stakeholders and users as possible in the production of the Framework and are looking to consult with active researchers, heritage professionals, local interest groups and community members to gather views and opinions during the Review phase (August 2019-20) of the project.

 If you would like to be involved by: